Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/using-office-ui-fabric-react.md

 # Use Office UI Fabric React in Office Add-ins

 Office UI Fabric is a JavaScript front-end framework for building user experiences for Office and Office 365.
 If you build your add-in using React, consider using Fabric React to create your user experience.
 Fabric provides several React-based UX components, like buttons or checkboxes, that you can use in your add-in.
-For more information, see [Office UI Fabric React](https://dev.office.com/fabric#/).

 To get started using Fabric React's components in your add-in, perform the following steps.